paultcochrane/blog-travis-ci-com/_posts/2014-09-03-minor-language-update.md

 and we will offer this version pre-installed with this update.

 `xdebug` will be updated to 2.2.5 on PHP 5.3.3 and 5.5.9.

-## Ruby VM

-JRuby 1.7.15 is available in both 1.8 and 1.9 modes.